juntao/arenztopia/content/geography.md

 weight: '6'
 ---

-# Geography

 Arenztopia is a reasonably large island roughly 2,000 miles off the coast of Mexico.
 In the west, it has mainly grassland and some forest.
 In the central part, it has a desert and a large forest.
 Near the northern and southern tips of the island are two tall mountains, Arenztopia Volcano and Arenztopia Mountain.
-In the east, there is a large mountain range called the [Tfziwrmh](), and some hilly terrain dotted with some forests.
+In the east, there is a large mountain range called the [Tfziwrmh](https://www.arenztopia.com/tourism/#national-parks), and some hilly terrain dotted with some forests.
 In the north there are some more mountains and more hills, with several large patches of grassland.

 Several major rivers and deltas exist in Arenztopia.